typhdotcom/diaspora/README.md

 - Hermitian inner products `inner_QC0`, `inner_QC1`.
 - `quantum_laplacian` and `IsEnergyEigenstate`.

+**`Diaspora/Duality.lean`**

+A small companion file:

+- Defines a discrete Hodge-star–style operation on complete graphs.
+- Proves basic duality lemmas that make the harmonic / energy statements cleaner.
+- You can safely skip it on a first pass; it’s part of the underlying toolkit rather than a story file.

 ### 2. Hodge decomposition (the heavy lifting)

 **`Diaspora/HodgeDecomposition.lean`**

 This is where the real functional-analysis work happens.

-- Uses the inner product / metric structure on `ActiveForm G` from `DiscreteCalculus` as the ambient space.
+- Builds an inner product space structure on `ActiveForm G`.
 - Uses finite-dimensionality + orthogonal projection to define:
   - `ImGradient G` — the subspace of exact graph gradients.
   - An orthogonal decomposition `σ = d_G φ + γ` with `γ ⟂ ImGradient`.